-1 2 3 4 5 6 Although Rule 803(C) establishes a minimum standard for Commission consideration of affiliate transactions, it is not the only applicable standard of review.
-The Commission has a constitutional duty to make and enforce reasonable rules, regulations and orders to protect the convenience, comfort, safety and health of employees and patrons of public service corporations.
+1 Although Rule 803(C) establishes a minimum standard for Commission 2 consideration of affiliate transactions, it is not the only applicable standard of review.
+The Commission has a constitutional duty to make and enforce 3 reasonable rules, regulations and orders to protect the convenience, comfort, safety and health of employees and patrons of public service corporations.
 Ariz.
-Const.
+4 Const.
 Art.
 15 § 3.
 The Commission must act in the "public interest."
 James P. Paul Water Co. v.
 Arizona Corporation Commission, 137 Ariz.
-426, 429, 671 P.2d 404, 407 (1983).
-The inquiry into the "public interest" is broad and the Commission should examine all the evidence available in determining what is the public interest.
-See Pueblo Del Sol Water, 160 Ariz. at 286.
-0 7 8 9 The factors set forth in Rule 803(C), the so-called "No-Harm" Rule, express the areas that are of usual concern when evaluating transactions regarding the holding company structure.
+426, 429, 671 5 P.2d 404, 407 (1983).
+The inquiry into the "public interest" is broad and the Commission should examine all the evidence available in determining what is the 6 public interest.
+See Pueblo Del Sol Water , 160 Ariz. at 286.
+7 The factors set forth in Rule $803(C)$, the so-called "No-Harm" Rule, express the areas that are of usual concern when evaluating transactions regarding the holding 8 company structure.
 Rule 803(C) employs the permissive "may" to evaluate when rejection of a proposed transaction is appropriate.
-The use of the term "may" suggests that the Commission has broader discretion to consider factors other than those expressed in the Rule The duty to act in the public interest requires this 10 Commission to consider all factors implicated in this transaction and not solely the impairment of the financial status or services of the public service corporations.
-10 11 12 52.
-The Arizona Supreme Court recognizes the Commission's authority to conduct a 13 public interest inquiry when considering affiliated entities' transactions.
+The use of the term "may" 9 suggests that the Commission has broader discretion to consider factors other than those expressed in the Rule The duty to act in the public interest requires this Commission to consider all factors implicated in this transaction and not solely 10 the impairment of the financial status or services of the public service corporations.
+10 11 52.
+The Arizona Supreme Court recognizes the Commission's authority to conduct a 12 public interes t inquiry when considering affiliated entities' transactions.
 In Ariz.
 Corp.
 Com'n v.
-14 State ex rel.
+13 State ex rel.
 Woods, 171 Ariz.
-286 (1992), the Court stated: 15 The Commission was not designed to protect public service corporations and their management, but, rather, was established to protect our citizens from the results 16 of speculation, mismanagement, and abuse of power.
-To accomplish those objectives, the Commission must have the power to obtain information about, and 17 take action to prevent, unwise management or even mismanagement and to forestall its consequences in intercompany transactions significantly affecting a 18 public service corporation's structure or capitalization.
-It would subvert the intent of the framers to limit the Commission's ratemaking powers so that it could do no 19 more than raise utility rates to cure the damage from inter-company transactions The Commission must certainly be given the power to prevent a 20 public utility corporation from engaging in transactions that will so adversely affect its financial position that the ratepayers will have to make good the losses, 21 and it cannot do so in any common sense manner absent the authority to approve or disapprove such transactions in advance.
-To put it simply, the Commission 22 was given the power [by the Arizona Constitution] to lock the barn door before the horse escapes.
+286 (1992), the Court stated: 14 15 The Commission was not designed to protect public service corporations and their management, but, rather, was established to protect our citizens from the results of speculation, mismanagement, and abuse of power.
+To accomplish those 16 objectives, the Commission must have the power to obtain information about, and take action to prevent, unwise management or even mismanagement and to 17 forestall its consequences in intercompany transactions significantly affecting a public service corporation's structure or capitalization.
+It would subvert the intent 18 of the framers to limit the Commission's ratemaking powers so that it could do no more than raise utility rates to cure the damage from inter-company 19 transactions The Commission must certainly be given the power to prevent a public utility corporation from engaging in transactions that will so adversely 20 affect its financial position that the ratepayers will have to make good the losses, and it cannot do so in any common sense manner absent the authority to approve 21 or disapprove such transactions in advance.
+To put it simply, the Commission was given the power [by the Arizona Constitution] to lock the barn door before 22 the horse escapes.
 (171 Ariz.
-286, 296-297) 11 23 24 53.
-The matter before the Commission involves the merger of QCII, which is the parent 25 company of QC-an entity which is the largest provider of telecommunications services in 26 Arizona-into CTL, an entity with little presence in Arizona.
-The proposed merger has many 27 10 Decision No. 67454, pages 29-30.
-28 11 In the Matter of the Joint Notice of Intent by Verizon Communications, Inc., and MCI Inc., on Behalf of its Regulated Subsidiaries, Decision No. 68348 (December 9, 2005), page 12.
+286, 296-297) 11 23 53.
+The matter before the Commission involves the merger of QCII, which is the parent 24 QC-an entity which is the largest provider of telecommunications services in 25 CTL, an entity with little presence in Arizona.
+The proposed merger has many 26 sere, an energy when now presence in and share proposed morger has many 27 $\frac{10}{10}$ Decision No. 6 57454, pages 29-30.
+28 of the Joint Notice of Intent by Verizon Communications, Inc., and MCI Inc., on Behalf of its Regulated

+28 Subsidiaries, Decision No. 68348 (December 9, 2005), page 12.